Faust | Interview | Jean-Hervé Peron | “One of the famous unknowns”

 In 1994, Faust toured the United States for the first time with members of Sonic Youth as an opening act.

 The main differences are: first the digital techniques of editing a record and the fact that we did not live together anymore.
-Both of those changes and influenced on the music in a positive way.
-It was easy to make very difficult collage and easy to do overdubs and the fact that we all lived different lives brought new inspirations, new strengths.
+Both of those changes influence the music in a positive way.
+It was easy to make a very difficult collage and easy to do overdubs and the fact that we all lived different lives brought new inspirations, new strengths.

 Rien is an extra-ordinary recording for Faust and represents for me the new start of Faust.
 FROM THEN ON; Faust will collaborate more and more with other artists… You Know Faust is for me the equivalent of debut, as it was made with the same spirit.
 It is also the last recording of the original Faust.
 Shortly after the release of this album and a tour that followed, Faust split up and will never come back together.
 I love all the tracks on this album.
 I have no comments to make on the other albums you mentioned as I did not play on them.